wttech/gradle-aem-plugin/README.md

 }
 ```

+There could be many plan files created.
+To validate CRX package using different plan than default one, specify property `-package.validator.planName=<file>`.

 Notice that running OakPAL requires to have included in CRX package up-to-date node type definitions coming from AEM instance.
 Such definitions could be manually downloaded using CRXDE Lite interface (*Tools / Export Node Type*) and put inside CRX package.
 After installing some dependent CRX packages, the list of exported node types may change.